ncatlab/nlab-content/pages/9588.md

 * [[Hisham Sati]], [[Craig Westerland]], _Twisted Morava K-theory and E-theory_ ([arXiv:1109.3867](http://arxiv.org/abs/1109.3867))
  {#SatiWesterland11}

-A [[Snaith theorem]]-line characterization of Morava E-theory is given in
+A [[Snaith theorem]]-like characterization of Morava E-theory is given in

 * [[Craig Westerland]], _A higher chromatic analogue of the image of J_ ([arXiv:1210.2472](http://arxiv.org/abs/1210.2472))
  {#Westerland12}